February 2, 2012

 The film, of course, takes this insight and inverts it.
 Wisdom enough to love is allowed to come, finally, to Phil Connors after a long time spent in the same day.
 How long a time?
 That’s subject to some dispute, but the best estimate for the timespan of Groundhog Day is “eight years, eight months, and 16 days, based on him spending three years learning to play the piano, three years learning to ice sculpt, two years learning French, and six months learning to throw cards into a hat.”

-Learning, at long, long last to love is why people everywhere love this film.
-What makes it great, however, is that in the end we do in fact see Connors, and by extension ourselves, learn this lesson.
+Learning, at long, long last, to love is why people everywhere love this film.
+What makes it great, however, is that in the end we do in fact see Connors, and by extension ourselves, finally learn the lesson.
 We find that, in the end, after a long time, love arrives.
 Sometimes in just one day.

 Bookmark and Share